alvinwan/quupod/README.md

 ## Features

-**General**
+**Google login**

-- Google login: *Login with Google, or use the built-in login/registration system.*
+Login with Google, or use the built-in login/registration system.

-**Guest**
+**Ease of use**

-- ease of use: *Anonymous users can submit inquiries without creating an account*
+Anonymous users can submit inquiries without creating an account. (may be disabled, requiring registration)

-**Staff**
+**Mutex Lock**

-- mutex lock: *Only one staff member can be assigned to an inquiry at a time.*
+Only one staff member can be assigned to an inquiry at a time.

+**Staff Approval**
-- staff approval: *Add staff emails to the whitelist to auto-promote staff.*
+Add staff emails to the whitelist to auto-promote staff.

-**Analytics**
+**Basic Statistics**

-- helpful statistics: *Queue calculates estimated time until resolution, and extra statistics are included for each active staff member.*
+Queue calculates estimated time until resolution, and extra statistics are included for each active staff member.

 ## Preview